Skip to main content

 Outsourcing billing without conducting a thorough cost comparison first

-Without a complete cost analysis including hidden costs (management time, turnover, training, lost revenue during gaps), practices either overpay for outsourcing or underestimate the savings, leading to unrealistic expectations in either direction.
+Without a complete cost analysis including hidden costs (management time, turnover, training, lost revenue during gaps), practices either overpay for outsourcing or underestimate the savings, creating unrealistic expectations in either direction.

 check_circle